1aastha3/journal-reco/README.md

 ### Description

-A recommendation engine for research papers from SPRINGER with simple and intuitive web UI.
+A recommendation engine for research papers from SPRINGER with a simple and intuitive web UI.
+A feedback system is incorporated through user ratings to improve the accuracy and relevance of the recommended articles.
+Integration of machine learning algorithms, API endpoints, and front end is efficient to ensure a smooth user experience.

 ### Tech Stack